Rupa830904/Project-Portfolio4-Studyalongcultureschool/README.md

 ## The-Scope-Plane

 * Responsive Design - Site should be fully functional on all devices from 320px up
-* Ability to perform CRUD functionality on Menus and Bookings
+* Ability to perform CRUD functionality on Courses and Bookings
 * Restricted role based features for regular users and admins
 * Home page with courses information